domsson/succade/README.md

 - Starts `lemonbar` for you
 - Reads the config file (default is `~/.config/succade/succaderc`)
 - Loads blocks (programs or scripts defined in the config file)
-- Updates Lemonbar based on the block's output
+- Updates Lemonbar based on the blocks' output

-The config file needs to have one section for lemonbar and one per block.
-The bar's section lists the blocks that should be displayed on the bar (and where), as well as some styling for all blocks (like prefixes and suffixes).
+The config needs to have one section for lemonbar (`bar`) and one per block, plus an optional section for common styles (`default`) that will apply to all blocks.
+The bar's section lists the blocks that should be displayed on the bar (and where), and can set some lemonbar properties like its size and position.
 Block sections define the styling of individual blocks, as well as how often the blocks should be reloaded.
 Alternatively, trigger commands can be defined.
 Once a trigger produces output, the associated block will be run (optionally with the trigger's output as command line argument).

 # Notable features

 - Define **labels** for your blocks.
 E.g., for a volume block, have it return `35 %` and define the label `Vol.` in the config.
 - Define a **prefix and suffix** for every block.
 Want to wrap all blocks in square brackets?
 That's 2 lines in the main config.
-- Define **padding** (fixed width) for your blocks to achieve a uniform look when using fixed-width fonts.
+- Define a **minimum width** for your blocks to achieve a uniform look when using fixed-width fonts.
 - Prefix, suffix, label and actual block content can have different foreground and background colors.
 - Most settings can be set once for all blocks, then overwritten for individual blocks, if need be.